mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 <p class="question hidden"><span class="complete">When are these tests done, how are they scheduled?
 Also, is this list of tests accurate/complete?
 What about liver function test, biopsies etc.?
 Also, can we be any more specific about "blood tests" - what sort of blood tests?
 What is the purpose of the chest x-ray?
 I'd like to get more detailed, granular with this - this is our one shot to explain their testing.</span> Answer: These tests are part of the pre-transplant evaluation and are scheduled by the BMT Nurse Coordinator.
 They are done within 30 days prior to the transplant (to get a more complete picture of the patients baseline health and organ function prior to clearing to start high dose chemotherapy).
 The blood tests are done to evaluate baseline kidney, liver and hematological function (white blood cell, hemoglobin and platelet counts).
 A baseline chest X-ray is done to ensure the patient has "clear lungs" and no evidence of a pneumonia or other abnormalities.</p>

+### Childcare
+<div class="outstanding">To be written</div>

+### Making Arrangements for Your Pets
+<div class="outstanding">To be written</div>

 ### Moving into a Nearby Apartment or Hotel
 For the duration of your treatment you and your caregiver will stay at a hotel or apartment within walking distance of the Outpatient BMT Clinic at MSKCC's main hospital.
 You and your caregiver will make regular visits to the Outpatient BMT Clinic.
 The arrangements for your lodgings will be made and communicated to you by your BMT nurse coordinator.

-### Being Fitted with your Central Venous Catheter
+### Having Your Central Venous Catheter Inserted
-On or before Day −4 you and your caregiver come to MSKCC's Interventional Radiology department at main campus to have a central venous catheter inserted into the wall of your chest.
+On or before Day −4 you and your caregiver will come to MSKCC's Interventional Radiology department at main campus to have a central venous catheter inserted into the wall of your chest.

 #### What is a Central Venous Catheter?
 Why Do I Need One?
 <div class="image-placeholder"><p>Image Placeholder: A clear diagram of the central venous catheter.</p></div>